Featured

 What is your charting process?
 If you are using an EHR, which one are you using?
 Do you recommend it?

-Simple Practice Review originally published October 2020 (edited 2022)
+Simple Practice Review originally published October 2020 (edited 2022) Changes in 2023 have not yet been added to this post.

 I highly recommend simplifying your private practice by using an EHR as soon as you can afford it.
 You almost can’t afford NOT to.